 Who I Am

-I'm a sentimental fool who values family and art.
+In a nutshell, I'm a sentimental fool who values family and art.
 I'm a wife, fur-mama, friend, and free spirit who is seriously addicted to Candy Crush.
 I can't ride a bike without training wheels (don't judge me) and I'm terrified of sharks.
 I live in Modesto, California (no sharks) with my husband Mark, who's the best wedding-dress-fluffer ever, and our two very spoiled cats, JJ and Gracie.
 There's also a possum in the backyard.

 Where I Am